Kenosha, Wisconsin

 Kenosha (/kəˈnoʊʃə/) is a city in Kenosha County, Wisconsin, United States, and its county seat.
-Situated on the southwestern shore of Lake Michigan, it is the fourth-most populous city in Wisconsin, with a population of 99,986 at the 2020 census.
+Located on the southwestern shore of Lake Michigan, it is the fourth-most populous city in Wisconsin, with 99,986 residents at the 2020 census.
 The Kenosha metropolitan statistical area, consisting solely of Kenosha County, has roughly 169,000 residents.
 Kenosha is a satellite city located roughly 32 mi south of Milwaukee and 50 mi north of Chicago via Interstate 94 and has significant cultural and economic connections to both cities.

-Kenosha was founded in 1835 and incorporated in 1850.
-Initially developed as a port and manufacturing center, it played a prominent role in the regional economy through the 20th century, particularly in the automotive and durable goods industries.
-While manufacturing remains a component of the local economy, recent decades have seen growth in healthcare, education, and logistics.
-The headquarters of Snap-on and Jockey International are in Kenosha.
-The city is home to several higher education institutions, including the University of Wisconsin–Parkside and Carthage College.
-Cultural and recreational amenities include the Kenosha Public Museum, Civil War Museum, and access to waterfront parks, marinas, and a restored electric streetcar system that serves the downtown and lakefront areas.
+Founded in 1835 and incorporated in 1850, Kenosha developed as a port and manufacturing center and remained a regional hub for automotive and durable goods production through the 20th century.
+It is the headquarters of Snap-on and Jockey International and hosts several higher education institutions, including the University of Wisconsin–Parkside and Carthage College.
+Cultural and recreational facilities include the Kenosha Public Museum, Civil War Museum, waterfront parks and marinas, and a restored electric streetcar system that serves the downtown and lakefront areas.